apache/spark/UPDATING.md

 `AIRFLOW_GPL_UNIDECODE=yes`.
 In case of the latter a GPL runtime dependency will be installed due to a dependency (python-nvd3 -> python-slugify -> unidecode).

-### Replace DataProcHook.await calls to DataProcHook.wait
+### Replace DataprocHook.await calls to DataprocHook.wait

 The method name was changed to be compatible with the Python 3.7 async/await keywords